racketscript/racketscript/README.md

     ## Racket dependencies
     $ raco pkg install threading

 The compiler is written in Typed Racket.
-To avoid long startups, its advised to do pre-compile Racket sources to bytecode.
+To avoid long startups, it is advised to pre-compile Racket sources to bytecode.

     # From source root
     $ make build